rapidsai/cudf/CONTRIBUTING.md

 source and contribute to its development.
 Other operating systems may be compatible, but are not currently tested.

+Building cudf with the provided conda environment is recommended for users who wish to enable all library features.
+The following instructions are for building with a conda environment.
+Dependencies for a minimal build of libcudf without using conda are also listed below.

 ### General requirements

 Compilers: